kyma-project/kyma/.github/ISSUE_TEMPLATE/consulting.md

 ---
 name: Consulting
-about: Ask a question or request for consultancy
+about: Request support or ask a question relating to Kyma
 labels: consulting
 ---